 Not feeling heat and noticing error code 228 from your Lennox® furnace?

-This shows your furnace couldn’t regulate its pressure switch before starting.
+This shows your heating system couldn’t regulate its pressure switch before starting.
 As a reaction, your system will not run for your protection.

-Repairing or replacing this part is best left to the professionals at Sunbeam Service Experts Heating & Air Conditioning in Buffalo.
-Our NATE-certified technicians are among the best in the industry.
+Repairing or replacing this part is best left to the professionals at Sunbeam Service Experts in Buffalo.
+Our NATE-certified technicians are among the brightest in the industry.
 They’re well-prepared to handle all of your heating needs, including fixing a furnace error.

-We want you to be absolutely satisfied with our quality furnace repair in Buffalo.
+We want you to be completely satisfied with our quality furnace repair in Buffalo.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 How a Pressure Switch Works

-This part plays a prominent duty as your furnace prepares to warm your home.
+This part plays a prominent duty as your furnace prepares to heat your house.

-- Your furnace’s control board begins running the draft inducer blower motor.
-This drains combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.
+- Your furnace’s control board starts running the draft inducer blower motor.
+This drains combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

-- When the pressure switch senses that plenty of air is being pulled into the burners, it closes and signals the control board to ignite the furnace.
+- When the pressure switch senses that plenty of air is being pulled into the burners, it closes and tells the control board to ignite the furnace.

 - Your furnace ignites and supplies heat.